 • Closing Costs: All costs incurred in purchasing a property such as real estate transfer tax and notary fees.

 • Cash reserves: Cash reserves function as a buffer for any unexpected events like emergency repairs or vacancy.
-When a property is sold the remaining cash reserves are also distributed across all investors.
+When a property is sold the remaining cash reserves are also distributed to all investors.

 • Mortgage: A loan received from the bank to purchase the property.
 The mortgage amount can vary from property to property and is usually between 50% to 70% on the value of the property.
 All mortgages are interest-only mortgages so there is no repayment of principal.

-• Brxs' own financing: In cases, where a property would not yet have received a mortgage or have been fully subscribed by investors, Brxs also uses its own capital or its own credit line to finance part of the property at the closing date.
+• BRXS financing: In cases, where a property would not yet have received a mortgage or have been fully subscribed by investors, BRXS also uses its own capital or its own credit line to finance part of the property at the closing date.

 You can find a detailed overview of the total investment amount and financing on each specific property page and the property documents.